 Bonnie & the Mere Mortals is a project that equally sounds like something you’ve never heard before and something you’ve been hearing your whole life.
 A genre bend that draws you in, but is as easy on the eyes as it is on the ears.
 A project that’s pretty sure Hank done it this way, but Robert Smith was on the money as well, and that’s no problem.
 A live show that is just as at home with an introspective elegy as a barn burner.
+As electric on stage with singer/songwriters or drag queens.
 An aesthetic that is just as much classic Nashville as it is glam.
-Blending the earnest songtelling and excitement of a 70s Era Grand Ole Opry performance with the technology and theatricality of a synthwave show, the Mere Mortals find themselves halfway between Dolly Parton and Elvira, and at home anyplace.
+Blending the earnest song-telling and excitement of a 70s Era Grand Ole Opry performance with the technology and theatricality of a goth showcase, the Mere Mortals find themselves halfway between Dolly Parton and Elvira, and at home anyplace.

 TARGET DEMOGRAPHIC